eclipse/epsilon-website/mkdocs/docs/doc/egl.md

 - an extensible template system (for generating text to a variety of sources, such as a file on disk, a database server, or even as a response issued by a web server),
 - formatting algorithms (for producing generated text that is well-formatted and hence readable), and traceability mechanisms (for linking generated text with source models).

+!!! tip "Try EGL online"
+    You can run and fiddle with an EGL template that generates an ASCII-based Gantt chart from a project scheduling model in the [online Epsilon Playground](../../live/?egl).

 ## Abstract Syntax

 The figure below shows the abstract syntax of EGL's core functionality.

+!!! info
+    As with most languages in Epsilon, EGL uses [EOL](../eol) as its expression language.
+This page only documents the additional syntax and semantics that EGL provides on top of EOL.

 ```mermaid
 classDiagram